base-org/web/apps/base-docs/base-camp/docs/deployment-to-testnet/test-networks.md

 By the end of this lesson you should be able to:

-- Describe the uses and properties of the Ethereum testnet
+- Describe the uses and properties of the Base testnet
-- Compare and contrast Ropsten, Rinkeby, and Goerli
+- Compare and contrast Ropsten, Rinkeby, Goerli, and Sepolia

 ---

 ## Why Testnets?

-As you dive into the development of smart contracts and dapps on Ethereum, you'll need a safe, controlled, and efficient environment for testing and experimentation.
+As you dive into the development of smart contracts and onchain apps on Base, mainnet, or other networks, you'll need a safe, controlled, and efficient environment for testing and experimentation.
 Test networks, or testnets, serve as essential tools for you to test your smart contracts before deploying them to the mainnet, minimizing the risk of failures or vulnerabilities in live applications.

-By simulating the Ethereum mainnet environment, testnets offer a realistic representation of real-world conditions, complete with network latency, gas fees, and other factors that impact the performance of smart contracts.
+By simulating the mainnet environment, testnets offer a realistic representation of real-world conditions, complete with network latency, gas fees, and other factors that impact the performance of smart contracts.
 This accurate representation enables you to identify potential issues, optimize your applications, and ensure the best possible user experience for your end-users.
-Moreover, testnets allow you to familiarize yourself with the Ethereum ecosystem and gain valuable hands-on experience, making them indispensable tools for both seasoned developers and newcomers to the world of blockchain development.
+Moreover, testnets allow you to familiarize yourself with the Base ecosystem and gain valuable hands-on experience, making them indispensable tools for both seasoned developers and newcomers to the world of blockchain development.

 ![The Importance of Test Networks](../../assets/images/deployment-to-testnet/importance-of-testnets.png)